TUM-DSE/research-work-info/checklist.md

 ## Registration

-* [ ] Registered (The thesis registration deadline is the 15th of a month, and the Guided Research/IDP can only be registered at the beginning of a semester.)
+* [ ] Registered (The thesis registration deadline is the 15th of every month, whereas the Guided Research/IDP can only be registered at the beginning of a semester.)

 ## Towards thesis/report submission